St Petersburg… Highlights of the Hermitage

 Also located in the General Staff Building is the Matisse room.
-Most visitors to the museum are attracted to one of his seminal works, the Dance, but it was Music that intrigued me more.
-Made in 1910, without any preparatory sketches, its original home was the Moscow mansion of Sergei Shchukin, who also commissioned the Dance.
+Most visitors to the museum are attracted to one of his seminal works, The Dance, but it was Music that intrigued me more.
+Completed in 1910, without any preparatory sketches, its original home was the Moscow mansion of Sergei Shchukin, who also commissioned the piece.

 5.”The Three Graces” by Antonio Canova

-Most people would have seen the second version of the Three Graces, which is located in the Victoria & Albert Museum in London.
+Most people will have seen the second version of The Three Graces, which is located in the Victoria & Albert Museum in London.
 The version in the Hermitage is the original, made for Empress Josephine and given to the Hermitage by her grandson, Maximillian.

-Overall, the Hermitage boasts over three million works within its walls, and it is easy to spend hours wandering the impressive halls and admiring the range of artworks displayed.
+Overall, the Hermitage boasts over three million works within its walls, and it is easy to spend hours, even days, wandering the impressive halls and admiring the range of artworks on display.

-Not only spectacular on the inside, the building is just one of six located along the Palace Embankment, where there is also the Hermitage Theatre, the Summer Garden, the Winter Palace and more.
+The building is just one of six located along the Palace Embankment, including the Hermitage Theatre, the Summer Garden, the Winter Palace and more.

-Cox & Kings offers an expert-led arts & culture tour, St Petersburg: Pictures & Palaces, as well as other tours to Russia, which include St Petersburg and a visit to the Hermitage.
+Cox & Kings offers an expert-led arts & culture tour, St Petersburg: Pictures & Palaces, as well as other group tours to Russia that include St Petersburg and a visit to the Hermitage.
 Alternatively, if you are interested in private travel, please either call one of our specialist travel consultants or complete our tailor-made request form and one of our experts will get back to you to help you plan an itinerary.